Farms, businesses and Inheritance Tax: what do the changes mean for you?

 Agricultural Property Relief (APR) and Business Property Relief (BPR) were introduced to help protect qualifying farms and businesses, so that in the event of the farmer or business owner's death, their successors were not forced to sell assets or borrow money to pay the bill, as this would invariably impact their productivity or ongoing viability.

-What’s changing?
+What’s changed?

-It appears from information published by HMRC that it does not matter if the first spouse to die owned the farm or other agricultural or business assets.
-Their £2.5 million allowance can be transferred to their spouse on death if unused, leaving the surviving spouse with a £5 million allowance to use against any qualifying agricultural or business assets in their estate.
+It is not a requirement for the first spouse to have owned the farm or other agricultural or business assets.
+Their £2.5m allowance can be transferred to their spouse on death if unused,

 What about gifting?

-We may see an increase in farmers and business owners bringing forward their succession plans because of these proposed changes.
+We may see an increase in farmers and business owners bringing forward their succession plans because of these changes.
 However, it’s important to take professional advice before making any irreversible gifting decisions.

 Can my pension help me plan?